tshauck/gcgc/docs/third_party_integrations/pytorch_utils.md

 The `SequenceParser` can also configure how GCGC will deal with sequences of difference length.

-There is one more preparatory step needed before the PyTorch compatible `Dataset` can be created, and that is to make a GCGC Alphabet.
+There is one more preparatory step needed before creating the PyTorch compatible `Dataset`, and that is to make a GCGC Alphabet.
 These Alphabet's are subclasses of BioPython Alphabet's class that support padding, tokenizing and other options relevant for ML applications.

-In this case, the `IUPACAmbiguousDNAEncoding` will be used, which is relevant for DNA with the standard letters plus additional characters to deal with ambiguous bases.
+In this case, `IUPACAmbiguousDNAEncoding` is relevant for DNA with the standard letters plus extra to deal with ambiguous bases.
+One example of an ambiguous base letter is that "R" is Purine, which can be either Adenine ("A") or Guanine ("G").

 ```python
 from gcgc.alphabet import IUPACAmbiguousDNAEncoding